SandunLB/Employee_management_app/README.md

 2. Import the project into NetBeans.
 3. Set up the MySQL database with appropriate tables and configurations.
 4. Configure the application to connect to your MySQL database.
+5. Add all the nessasary Java libraries
-5. Build and run the application.
+6. Build and run the application.

 ## Usage